 Snooker Angles: An online game for one or two players requiring an ability to estimate angles.

-Counting Crowds: When measuring very large data sets, like the crowd of 1.8 million who attended Obama's inauguration, often exact counting is impossible!
-Find out how statisticians use density samples to estimate their statistics.
+Counting Crowds: Find out how statisticians use density samples to estimate their statistics.

 Estimate Enormous Numbers: Learn how to use the powers of 10 to make amazingly fast estimations of big numbers with this animated explanation.